Close

 I began designing the website with a paper prototype because it was a quick way to work out our design ideas.
 I rewrote all the headers and web copy to be simple, and straightforward.
 More than 50% of the old web copy was eliminated.

 Scans of the paper prototype were uploaded into MarvelPop, a tool that makes sketches interactive like a real website.
-I conducted moderated usability testing with ten students who were pursuing majors offered by the Department.
+I recruited 10 students from various majors within the Department and conducted moderated usability testing to assess their interactions with the prototype.

-The big takeaway was that some of the designs included too much text.
-Feedback was incorporated into the next iteration of the prototype.
+However, several designs still included too much text.
+Student feedback was incorporated into the next iteration of the prototype.

 High Fidelity Prototypes & Moderated Usability Testing